Zilliqa/dev-portal/zq2/docs/nodes/node.md

     settings to start the node from a checkpoint.
 Detailed instructions for this configuration are available in [syncing-from-checkpoints](../nodes/checkpoints/index.md#syncing-a-node-from-a-checkpointsyncing-a-node-from-a-checkpoint).

-    - Synchronization from the genesis(passive syncing).
+    - Synchronization from the genesis.

     This method initializes the node from the genesis block, ensuring that the node processes the entire blockchain history.
 However, this process is time-consuming, as the node must